Bharat Scene Text: A Novel Comprehensive Dataset and Benchmark for Indian Language Scene Text Understanding: Introduction

 The BSTD can be used for the following scene text tasks: (i) scene text detection, (ii) script identification, (iii) cropped word recognition, and (iv) end-to-end scene text recognition.
-In this work, we benchmark the BSTD using our new pipeline, \raisebox{-0.19\height}{ }, which integrates state-of-the-art architectures across its modules.
+In this work, we benchmark the BSTD using our new pipeline, \raisebox{-0.19\height}{ }, which integrates state-of-the-art architectures in its modules.
 We firmly believe that these benchmarks will help accelerate advancements in Indian language scene text recognition.

-We list our contributions here: \begin{enumerate} \item We introduce the Bharat Scene Text Dataset (BSTD) -- a large-scale benchmark for Indian language scene text recognition, consisting of 6,582 scene images featuring 1,06,478 words in 11 Indian languages and English.
-Each image is manually annotated with polygon-level bounding boxes and corresponding text and script, ensuring high-quality data for research and applications.
+We list our contributions here: \begin{enumerate} \item We introduce the Bharat Scene Text Dataset (BSTD) -- a large-scale benchmark for Indian language scene text recognition, consisting of 6,582 scene images featuring 1,26,292 words in 11 Indian languages and English.
+Each image is manually annotated with polygon-level bounding boxes and corresponding transcription and script, ensuring high-quality data for research and applications.
 (Section~\ref{sec:bstd})

+\item We present a strong baseline and release corresponding open-source toolkit, namely \raisebox{-0.19\height}{ }, designed to detect, identify, and recognize text in English and 11 Indian languages.
+The released toolkit is easy to install and replicate, making it accessible to researchers and developers.
+(Section~\ref{sec:ipo} and Appendix-A)

 \item We evaluated BSTD using state-of-the-art techniques, including off-the-shelf methods and fine-tuned models on synthetic and/or BSTD train data (as applicable).
-Detailed benchmark results are provided for all key tasks, i.e., text detection, script identification, cropped word recognition, and end-to-end scene text recognition.
+Detailed benchmark results including failure case analysis are provided for all key tasks, i.e., text detection, script identification, cropped word recognition, and end-to-end scene text recognition.
 These evaluations establish a strong baseline for future research and advancements in multilingual scene text recognition, particularly for Indian languages.
-(Section~\ref{sec:eval})
+(Section~\ref{sec:eval}) \end{enumerate}

-\item We introduce an open source toolkit, namely \raisebox{-0.19\height}{ }, designed to detect, identify, and recognize text in English and 11 Indian languages.
-The toolkit is easy to install and replicate, making it accessible to researchers and developers.
-(Section~\ref{sec:indicphotoocr}) \end{enumerate}